rilwanfit/connect-in-v2/README.md

 - Domain code can be found in `src/ConnectIn/`
 - ReadModel code can be found in `src/ConnectIn/ReadModel`
-- Controller / services can be found in `src/Controler`
+- Controller can be found in `src/Controler`
+- Database available in  root directory of the application.

 For more information, rilwanfit@gmail.com